kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

   If we decide to change that it will be addressed in a dedicated KEP.
 - Propose any tradeoff between preemption and cluster scale-up.
 - Design workload-level preemption triggered by external schedulers
-- Handling non-uniform priorities across PodGroups/CompositePodGroups
+- Handling non-uniform priorities across PodGroups
 - Full support for Topology Aware Scheduling.
 This will be provided in TAS KEP.

 ## Proposal